Nina Deno

 Kayla Gurganus

 Kayla is from Hammond, Indiana where she began her performing career on dance team and dance competitions in high school.
 She also has experience in theater and show choir.
 Kayla joined DDC in early 2020.
-She has performed in DDC’s shows including Resurgence in 2023 and The Choreographer’s Gallery in 2024.
-Kayla looks forward to performing at the Indy Fringe Festival with DDC in August 2024.
+She has performed in DDC’s shows including Resurgence in 2023 and The Choreographer’s Gallery and Indy Fringe Festival in 2024.

 Brianna Johnston